CogniSolver/colorful-rain/README.md

 styles.css: The CSS file with styles and animations for the raindrops. script.js: The JavaScript file to generate dynamic raindrops on the screen.
 # Live Demo:
-You can experience the Colorful Rain animation live by visiting the following link: Live Demo
+You can experience the Colorful Rain animation live by visiting the following link: [Colourful Rain](https://cognisolver.github.io/colorful-rain/)

 # Inspiration:
 The project was inspired by a love for web animation and a desire to explore the creative possibilities of CSS animations and keyframes.
 It aims to showcase the art of web development and inspire others to create their own mesmerizing animations.